+What is Zakat in Islam?
 Zakat is the third pillar of Islam.
 Zakat in Arabic translates to ‘the act of giving of alms to the poor and needy.’
 Offering Zakat is a religious obligation for Muslims.
 In Islam, it is considered the duty of individuals with wealth to assist the poor and needy.
-The term Zakat in Arabic linguistically has several meanings, including ‘to purify, to increase, cleanliness, blessings, and goodness’.
+The term Zakat in Arabic linguistically has several meanings, including ‘to purify, to increase, cleanliness, blessings, and goodness.’

-Zakat means to purify; because, according to the Islamic faith, one’s wealth and property is not pure unless the owner shares a divinely appointed proportion of it with people in need.
-The principle of Zakat also purifies one’s heart of greed and selfishness.
-Whereas the humanistic love of wealth is natural, Zakat is intended to free Muslims from the excessive and all-consuming love of money and greedy desire; teaching self-discipline in the process.
+Zakat in Islam means to purify; because, according to the Islamic faith, one’s wealth and property are not pure unless the owner shares a divinely appointed proportion with people in need.
+The principle of Zakat in Islam also purifies one’s heart of greed and selfishness.
+Whereas the humanistic love of wealth is natural, Zakat in Islam is intended to free Muslims from the excessive and all-consuming love of money and selfish desire; teaching self-discipline.

 “The example of those who spend their wealth in the way of Allah is like a seed [of grain] which grows seven spikes; in each spike is a hundred grains.
 And Allah multiplies [His reward] for whom He wills.
 And Allah is all-Encompassing and Knowing” (Quran 2:261)

-Additionally, our Prophet has stated that the act of Charity does not decrease wealth, rather it blesses, purifies and ultimately increases one’s fortune.
+Our Prophet has stated that the act of Charity does not decrease wealth; instead, it blesses, purifies and ultimately increases one’s fortune.

-Sadaqah comes from an Arabic word meaning sincerity, as giving Sadaqah or charity is a sign of sincere faith in God on the part of the person who bestows it.
-Sadaqah is described in the Holy Quran as a beautiful loan which includes any act of charitable giving made as a gesture of love and generosity; whether the act stands in the form of giving money or time, helping others, praying for someone, spreading knowledge, giving advice, forgiving someone, visiting the sick, or even smiling at someone.
+Sadaqah comes from an Arabic word meaning sincerity, as giving Sadaqah or charity is a sign of sincere faith in God by the person who gives it.
+Sadaqah is described in the Holy Quran as a beautiful loan; which includes any act of charitable giving made as a gesture of love and generosity; whether the act stands in the form of giving money or time, helping others, praying for someone, spreading knowledge, giving advice, forgiving someone, visiting the sick, or even smiling at someone.

-Zakat plays a major role and holds a high commendable standard in Islam, to the extent that about three dozen verses in the Holy Quran link the mandatory prayer to charity.
-God describes the true believers as the ones that both pray their necessary prayers and give Zakat.
-This proves the concept that Zakat is the believer’s most important obligation, after the mandatory prayer.
+Why is Zakat Important?
+Zakat in Islam plays a significant role and holds a commendable high standard in Islam, to the extent that about three dozen Verses in the Holy Quran link the obligatory prayer to charity.
+God describes the true believers as the ones that both pray their obligatory prayers and give Zakat.
+This proves the concept that Zakat is the believer’s most important obligation, after the obligatory prayer.

-The acquisition and hoarding of wealth for one’s own sake, or so that it may increase a man’s worth, is condemned.
-Mere acquisition of wealth counts for nothing in the sight of the Almighty, as it does not give man any merit—in this life or in the hereafter.
-Islam teaches that one should acquire wealth with the intention of spending it on his/her self, family, and people in need.
+The acquisition and hoarding of wealth for one’s own sake to increase a man’s worth, is condemned.
+Mere acquisition of wealth counts for nothing in the sight of the Almighty, as it does not give man any merit—in this life or the hereafter.
+Islam teaches that one should acquire wealth to spend it on his/her self, family, and people in need.
 The act of giving and helping others shows one’s love of God, more than the amount or quantity of one’s own wealth; as when they give to others, they donate funds they otherwise would have spent on themselves–doing so to please God the Almighty.
 Zakat is a sign of true belief and love in God.

 “The ones who establish prayer, and from what We have provided them, they spend.
 Those are the believers, truly.
 For them are degrees [of high position] with their Lord and forgiveness and noble provision” (Quran 8:3-4)

-Every Muslim who has wealth exceeding a specific minimum—a level known as nisab–and who maintains that wealth for more than one lunar year, is obligated to give Zakat.
-Zakat is given on an annual basis based on the Islamic lunar calendar and is not based on the western calendar—which is 11 days longer than its counterpart.
+Every Muslim who has wealth exceeding a specific minimum—a level known as Nisab—and who maintains that wealth for over one lunar year, must give Zakat.
+Zakat is given annually based on the Islamic lunar calendar and is not based on the western calendar—which is 11 days longer than its counterpart.

-The nisab is the specific minimum amount of wealth that a Muslim must possess before being required to pay Zakat.
-One is obligated to pay Zakat if what they possess is equal to or more than the equivalent to 3 ounces of gold, or its value in cash or trade goods.
+What is Nisab?
+The Nisab is the specific minimum amount of wealth that a Muslim must possess before being required to pay Zakat.
+One must pay Zakat if what they own is equal to or more than the equivalent to 3 ounces of gold, or its value in cash or trade goods.
 Zakat must be paid for gold and silver currency, cash, agricultural produce such as date farms, livestock, rent income, and business commodities such as inventory stock in a shop warehouse.

-When one gives to someone in need, he shouldn’t think of the gesture as a favor; rather, he is giving to God.
-The one giving is more in need of the beggar, than the beggar is in need of him.
-Whereas the beggar is in need only of money, the giver is in need of the Almighty’s forgiveness.
+When one gives to someone in need, he shouldn’t think of the gesture as a favor; instead, he is giving to God.
+The one giving is more in need of the beggar, than the beggar needs him.
+Whereas the beggar is in need only of money, the giver needs the Almighty’s forgiveness.

 “Do they not know that it is Allah who accepts repentance from His servants and receives charities and that it is Allah who is the Accepting of repentance, the Merciful?”
 (Quran 9:104)